piatkowski/wckalkulator/docs/usermanual/about.md

 - regular and sale price are supported
 - supported price filters
 - customizable HTML code of every field
-- HMTL template of every field can be overridden in a theme directory
+- HTML template of every field can be overridden in a theme directory
 - static fields such as HTML, Heading, Paragraph, Hidden, Link, Attachment
 - math functions to use in the expression
 - additional functions for radio group, checkbox group (sum, max, min), range date picker (days between dated)
 - global parameters can be defined and used in formula
 - ability to edit product fields after from a cart
+- image upload field (use file size in formula/expression)
+- dynamic formula in a static field's contents

 ## Conflict with other plugins

 This plugin has been tested only with Wordpress and Woocommerce without additional plugins.
 Note that there may be a conflict with plugins that modifies the product price and user's cart, or has similar functionality.
 This section will be updated and conflicts will be resolved.

+- We know about issue with displaying prices in a cart page.
+In some themes there's an issue with cart page.
+Theme should display `cart item price` instead of `product price`.
+The plugin modifies cart items, but not products itself.